 Some of you may remember that in a former life, I launched a podcast with friend and former teammate, Russ Miles.
 Suffice it to say, that was shelved long ago.
 However, everything I learned came rushing back when my wife announced last year that she was auditioning with her very own publisher to record the audio version of her novels.
 Thus launched a new project.
-The need for a recording studio.
+Although by the time I got involved in this project, she had already learned a ton of things from the Turntable Guide about all in one record players and turntables.
+Now that I am a member of this project first thing, we will need for a recording studio.

 You’ll need a microphone

 The very first thing you’ll need is a microphone.
 Here is where it really pays off if you’re father-in-law has a degree in Music Ministry and has spent years recording music in his own studio.
 We asked him for details on a good mic, and he gave us one of his spares.
 In place of that, I’d suggest going out and doing a little shopping.
 You can easily spend $10,000 on what’s considered a “studio grade mic”.
 In this day and age, prices have come down and it’s easier to shop around online.
 Just don’t assume that something costing $9.99 isn’t going to sound equally cheap.

 Cost: $50-$100 will get you something decent

 Ever watch a radio show streamed as video?
 You’ll notice that each and every microphone is wrapped in this squirrely contract.
 Tip: it’s called a “shock mount” and stops vibrations from getting picked up by the microphone.

 That shock mount needs to be attached to something.
 You either need to get a mic stand (we have a couple since Sara and I played in a church band for a year) or you’ll need a boom that connects to your desk.
 Which one you prefer really depends on your configuration.
 If all you plan on doing is recording books, podcasts, or videos, a boom may work wonders.

 You’ll need a mixer